navikt/leesah-game-python/README.md

 1. Download the Kafka certificate, and make sure that you have a file called leesah-certs.yaml in the same directory as this file
 2. Set your own 'TEAM_NAME'
-3. Set your own 'HEXCODE' as team color
+3. Set your own 'HEX_CODE' as team color
 """
 import leesah

 TEAM_NAME = "CHANGE ME"
-HEXCODE = "CHANGE ME"
+HEX_CODE = "CHANGE ME"

 class Rapid(leesah.QuizRapid):